 There is no rule that says vegetables and flowers can't mix.
 In fact, the vegetable garden benefits greatly from the addition of some flowers and herbs.
 But it's not just aesthetics that make flowering plants welcome in the vegetable garden.
 Companion planting flowers and herbs with vegetables offers several beneficial features that can protect your vegetables from insect pests and even make them more productive.

 They Act as Trap Crops

-If you can't repel a pest, throw it a sacrificial plant.
+If you can't repel a pest, throw it in a sacrificial plant.
 This is often accomplished with another vegetable crop, such as surrounding cabbage with a trap crop (or catch crop) of collards to draw the diamondback moth.
 The pest insect will congregate on the trap crop, which is eventually pulled and disposed of.
 The most famous flower trap crop is probably nasturtiums, which attract aphids.
 Nicotiana is also good for this.
 Chervil keeps slugs away from your leafy greens, and mustard attracts lygus bugs (tarnish bugs) away from your apples and strawberries.

 Before you plant trap crops, weigh the risk of attracting more of the pest to your garden than before.
 The technique is generally used the year after a pest has done significant damage to your plants.
 Time it so that the trap crop is a little more mature than the plant it's protecting if you can.

 They Attract Pollinators

 Vegetables don't always have the showiest flowers.
 To make sure the bees can find your vegetable plants, companion plant flowers with high nectar concentrations or in shades of blue, yellow, or white.
 Don't overlook flowering herbs.
 Herbs in the mint family, such as oregano and thyme, are particular favorites of bees.
 Of course, you will have to stop harvesting a few plants to give them time to set buds and flower.
 Some additional choices include cosmos, larkspur, mints (watch for invasives or put in a container), sunflowers, sweet peas, and zinnias.